Survivors of abuse at Irish Spiritans order urged to come forward

 The announcement of an independent group to engage with survivors of historical abuse at Holy Ghost schools and institutions comes after meetings with a group of past pupils of Dublin’s prestigious Blackrock College last year.

-On the back of the meetings with past pupils, a pilot restorative justice programme was set up.
+On the back of the meetings with past pupils, a restorative justice programme has been set up led by Tim Chapman.

+Mr Chapman said he has been impressed by those who have come forward and told their story, demonstrating “incredible honesty and incredible courage”.

+“To me, they are our heroes that Blackrock should be proud of just as much as their sporting heroes, their political heroes, their business heroes.
+These people have shown huge, huge courage and huge honesty,” he said.

+Mr Coulter said, as former pupils, he and other victims wanted a restorative justice process established because they felt the existing avenues, such as the legal system, as a means of addressing historical abuse had been “disempowering” and “re-traumatising” for victims.

+“What we wanted from the very outset, in our words, to the Spiritans was, we felt there needs to be a victim-led process, a process where the victim is at the centre of the process and where the victim dictates how the process unfolds, and what are the outcomes,” he said.

-The Spiritans said the pilot programme revealed “further histories of abuse in our schools and the horrifying impact this has had one some of our past pupils and their families”.
+The Spiritans said the pilot programme revealed “further histories of abuse in our schools and the horrifying impact this has had on some of our past pupils and their families”.

 “We acknowledge that its effects have lasted a lifetime, with many still struggling to cope with it,” Fr Kelly said.